jinai/be-degit-workshop-IdentityServer/exercises/02-LoginPage-ImplicitFlow/README.md

 To verify that we have an UI, compile and start your identity server and navigate to: http://localhost:5000

-## Exercise 2.2: Add Implict flow login for Statistics web
+## Exercise 2.2: Add Implict flow login for MVC web

 With the UI in place we can now add an OpenId Implict flow client configuration in our identity server for the MVC web.

 ### Step 1

 Now we need to add a new client in the identity server.
-This client will contain more configuration, most important how to navigate between the identity server and the Statistics web.
+This client will contain more configuration, most important how to navigate between the identity server and the MVC web.

 ```C#
 new Client